FroeMic/TUM-IN-POM/1-lectures/08-developing-winning-proposals.md

 ##### Definition Proposal

-* Legally binding, formal and comprehensive offer to a clients to solve a business problem by defining an appropriately tailored project
+* Legally binding, formal and comprehensive offer to a client to solve a business problem by defining an appropriately tailored project
 * \(not an "offer of marriage"\)

 ##### Content and Effort to develop a proposal highly depends on the work proposed![](/assets/proposal_effort.png)